-For Cesar Ramos, one of his biggest unlocks was realizing he needed to throw his slider more.
-Ramos featured a four-pitch mix as a player and used his slider the least out of all four.
+For Cesar Ramos, one of his biggest unlocks as a player was realizing he needed to throw his slider more.
+Ramos featured a four-pitch mix as a player and used his slider the least out of all his pitches.
 When Ramos played for the Rays, the coaches explained to him how the metrics on his slider profiled out as one of the best pitches in his arsenal.
 While it took time to adjust, Ramos eventually found a significant improvement in game performance.
 This spurred on a huge turning point in his career and helped him solidify a spot at the big league level.

 In order to have more positive interventions like these, coaches must be able to share the same information in different ways.
 This is something Tyson Ross felt was very important when it came to great coaching.
 The best coaches don’t just describe how to do something one way, they find a multitude of ways to teach a concept with a deep understanding that the interpretation of information is just as important as the information itself.